 How does Microsoft Teams work?

 Although team conversations are, by default, visible to the entire team, it's easy to have private discussions via text.
-It also works with Skype to offer voice and video conferences.
 It supports fun elements like emojis, stickers, GIFs, and custom memes.
 So far, so Slack.

 But what makes Microsoft Teams different from Slack is that Word, Excel, PowerPoint, SharePoint, OneNote, Planner, Power BI, and Delve are all built-in.
 The menu bar provides access to activity alerts, your chats, teams, meetings, files, and settings.

 Microsoft Teams also has the bonus of being secure as all data in Microsoft Teams is encrypted.

 With the rise in video conferencing, many people will only use Teams for video calling - with the ability to host up to 10,000 people on a call.
 Teams allows you to easily invite others into a Teams video conference, so you can have attendees from outside your organisation join just by clicking a link.

 Which platforms does Microsoft Teams support?

 Microsoft Teams is compatible with Windows, macOS, Android, iOS and it's also available on the web - just like other Microsoft 365 apps.